 Space Age Material

 It is interesting to note that NASA uses the same material to make space objects, including parts of the spacecraft, out of the same material we use to fabricate dental implants.
-Titanium is one of the most durable and strongest metals that holds application in many places.
+Titanium is one of the most durable and strongest metals that hold the application in many places.
 Titanium can withstand a tremendous strain, including titanium that is in the mouth.
 In addition to the strength this metal brings to dental implants, it is also extremely biocompatible, meaning that it fuses effortlessly with the bone for maximum stability.

 Dental implants serve a dual purpose